danward79/roon-extension-roonbridge-remote/readme.md

 ### Map IR Remote to events

-This section deals with mapping the remote control scancodes to the keycodes used by the extension... and is incomplete.
+This section deals with mapping the remote control scancodes to the keycodes used by the extension.

 ## License